 Let this ferment rest for at least 1 hour before moving on.
 It can rest for up to 3 hours if you prefer.
 Sourdough is very forgiving with time – most of the work happens slowly while it rests.

-Mix together until all of the flour has gotten wet, but keep in mind that you do not need to worry about getting things totally smooth yet.
+Mix together until all of the flour has gotten wet, but keep in mind that you do not need to worry about achieving a totally smooth texture yet.
+It’s normal if the dough looks a bit shaggy at this point.

 Once the flour is mixed in, the dough needs to rest for half an hour.
 This period is called the autolyse.

-The water activates enzymes in the flour that begins to unravel the starches and the proteins.
-You will notice once you return to the bread that the texture will have changed significantly, making it much easier to work.
+The water activates enzymes in the flour that begin to unravel the starches and the proteins.
+You will notice, once you return to the dough after about 30 minutes, that the texture will have changed significantly, making it much easier to work.

-After the autolyse, it’s time to add the salt.
+After the autolyse, it’s time to add your salt.
 Sprinkle it over the dough, and mush it in.

 The best way to do this is to squish the dough between your fingers.
 Embrace your inner child!
 It’s a lot of fun.

-Because the extra water and the longer time are able to do a lot of the work of unraveling the gluten strands for you, it does not take as much physical labor to develop structure.
+Because the extra water and the longer fermentation time do a lot of the work of unraveling the gluten strands for you, it does not take as much physical labor to develop structure.

-Each time you stretch and fold, you want to do it 4 times – ensuring that you get every corner.
-I like to imagine my bowl as a compass, pulling from the north, south, east, and finally the west sides.
+Each time you completely a cycle of stretching and folding, you want to do it 4 times – ensuring that you get every corner.
+I like to imagine my bowl as a compass, pulling from the north, south, east, and finally the west side.

 Do this every 20 minutes for 2 hours.

-After the final stretch and fold, let things rest for 3 hours.
+After the final stretch and fold is complete, let your dough rest for 3 hours.
 This period, called the bulk fermentation, is when the starter really begins to flavor and leaven the dough.

 It won’t rise quite as much as a commercially yeasted dough, but you will see things beginning to grow.

-After the 3 hours is up, pour the dough out onto a floured bench board or countertop.
+After the 3 hours is up, dump the dough out onto a floured bench board or countertop.

 Fold the dough in half, turn it so that the seam side is down, and pull the dough firmly towards you.
 Rotate 90° and pull firmly towards yourself again.
 This will tighten it into a nice round.